 Germ theory recognizes that some diseases are caused by microorganisms.
 Before germ theory was proposed, doctors believed diseases were caused by bad air.

-Beginning in the 16th century, however, some scientists began to put forth the theory that something living yet unseen by the human eye was the cause of disease.
+Beginning in the 16th century, however, some scientists began to put forth the theory that something living yet unseen by the human eye was causing disease.
 It wasn’t until the 19th century that science was able to advance enough to prove these theories correct.

 Austrian obstetrician Ignaz Semmelweis observed that women who gave birth with the assistance of a midwife had lower incidents of childbed fever than those who gave birth under a doctor’s care.
 He discovered the doctors were going straight from autopsies to births without handwashing.
 Once strict handwashing measures were put into place, the rates of childbed fever dropped dramatically.

-In London, Dr. John Snow developed the science of epidemiology as he found the source of a cholera outbreak was a contaminated well.
+In London, Dr. John Snow developed the science of epidemiology when he discovered the source of a cholera outbreak was a contaminated well.

 Other doctors experimented with growing and identifying organisms.

 Joseph Lister, a surgeon, took germ theory a step further and developed a means of sterilizing wounds and medical instruments using carbolic acid.

 Lister discovered that carbolic acid prevented wounds from developing infection.
 Beginning in 1867, he advocated the serialization of operating rooms and instruments, surgeons wearing gloves and that medical instruments should not be made of porous materials.

 Lister would die in 1912, but his techniques would save countless lives during World War One.